jacksonjude/USA-Election-Map/README.md

 * Interactive and detailed map sources
   * Displays projection data for the 2020 presidential election from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/president-general/), [JHK](https://projects.jhkforecasts.com/presidential-forecast/), and [The Cook Political Report](https://cookpolitical.com)
   * Displays projection data for the 2022 senatorial election from [Let's Talk Elections](https://www.youtube.com/channel/UCZ0H9_lidl67AqiC9-RxfvA)
-  * Displays presidential and senatorial election results from 1976-2020, showing both victory margin and voteshare percentages for each state / district
+  * Displays presidential and senatorial election results from 1976-2020, showing both victory margin and voteshare percentages for each state & district
   * Pie chart to show electoral vote counts by party and by margin
-  * Custom maps that can be downloaded and uploaded
+  * Editable custom maps that can be downloaded and uploaded as JSON or CSV files
 * Comparisons between different map sources
-  * Can show shift between elections
+  * Can be used to show shift between elections
-  * Can show margins of error between projections and election results
+  * Can be used to show margins of error between projections and election results
 * Countdown timer to upcoming elections and important events
 * Keyboard controls for advanced usage